NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-08-15-How-I-added-comments-to-another-blog.md

 ```

 ### Authentication?
 Ah yes.
 Authentication.
-Unfortunately, running something like Clerk wasn't possible of Vercel.
-Worse luck, other authentication systems required me to switch my blog to [SSR](
+Unfortunately, running something like Clerk wasn't possible of [Vercel](https://vercel.com/).
+Worse luck, other authentication systems required me to switch my blog to [SSR](https://docs.astro.build/en/guides/on-demand-rendering/), which was quite incompatible with my blog, which uses the `static` mode [^2].

+What did I do?
+A text box, paired with `localStorage` to store your username (and also making the input disabled, unless you sign out).
+Now when I say 'sign out', I mean nothing more than a link that clears the `localStorage` key.
+Of course, there are some glaring errors and it wouldn't be difficult for someone who knows HTML and JS to bypass this.

+I didn't want to use things like Giscus (even though I do so for this blog), as it needed Github authentication, but my blog wasn't programming related.
+So that was out of the window.

 ## Conclusion
 If you're into non-proprietary commenting systems that cost money or have annoying branding, I encourage you to make one yourself.
-This took longer than I expected (because of my trials and headaches with 3rd-party commenting systems), but the rsult really isn't too bad.
+This took longer than I expected (because of my trials and headaches with 3rd-party commenting systems), but the result really isn't too bad.
 This worked well on my Astro SPA.
+I might even consider using it for this blog 🤔.

+But yeah, that's my experience with a bit of mishaps here and there.
+Happy coding!

 [^1]: Courtesy of ChatGPT – so much for trying not to use AI… well, at least I don’t do vibe coding, but that’s a story for another day.
+[^2]: If you really want to know the repercussions, all pages that display posts were broken, and all links redirected to `/posts/undefined`.
+It was a real headache fixing that, trust me.
+So I switched back to using `static`.